BNNorman/PixelBot-Simulator/README.md

 # Forms

-This folder contains the main user forms except the PyGame window
+This folder contains the main user forms , which use tkinter, except the PyGame window which is launched by Simulator.py

-# Files

-robot.json - config data for all the robots.

 # Scripts

 Location of all robot scripts

+# Docs

+Location of documentation.